 Sunset at Cadiz Beach

-This castle and lighthouse is on a small island with a walkway linking it (even at high tide) to the end of the pier at La Caleta beach.
+This castle and lighthouse are located on a small island linked to the city by a causeway (even at high tide) to the southern end of La Caleta beach.
+Local legend says that the island housed a temple to Tronos, god of the Titans and father of Zeus.

 15. Oratory of San Felipe Neri Church

-Home to one of Murillo’s finest works and one of the few Andalucian Baroque architectural examples of elliptical arches.
+The San Felipe Neri Church is home to one of Murillo’s finest works, the Immaculate Conception, and one of the few examples of baroque elliptical arches in Andalucia.

 16. Gran Teatro Falla